 KMail 2 composer provides a built-in translator that can be accessed by selecting → from the menubar.
 A new panel will appear at the bottom of the composer.

-To translate a section of text, first select the text you would like translated to the box with the Drag text....
+To translate a section of text, first select the text you would like translated to the box with the Drag text that you want to translate..
 Select the language it currently is, in the From: drop down box.
 Select the language you would like to translate to in the To: drop down box, and click the button.
 Your translated text will appear in the next box.
 If you need to translate in the other direction you can just click the button.
 To clear all text, click the button.